unisse-courses/s14-mp12/README.md

 Email: dluther@email.com
 Password: dennisluther

-Details: Has 1 posts in the account.
+Details: Has 1 post in the account.
 Profile URL: http://localhost:3000/viewUser/dennisluther/new?page=1
 ```